Argentina's YPF sweetens $6.2 bln debt offer after investor backlash

 The person added that the changes reflected YPF's willingness to work with the market despite "the difficult financial situation" due to the impact of the COVID-19 pandemic aggravating the decline in gas and oil production.

+Argentina's government appointed Pablo González president of YPF last week to replace liberal economist Guillermo Nielsen.

+YPF's shares rose around 6% on Tuesday in Buenos Aires trading and 5.2% in New York.

-(Reporting by Walter Bianchi; writing by Nicolas Misculin and Adam Jourdan; editing by Jason Neely)
+(Reporting by Walter Bianchi; Writing by Nicolas Misculin and Adam Jourdan; Editing by Jason Neely and Andrea Ricci)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))